hadronzoo/cron-stream/README.md

   - `:buffer` buffer size of the returned stream.
 Defaults to 0.

-Returns a manifold stream containing `Date`'s.
+It returns a manifold stream containing `Date`'s.
 If the stream parks for an extended period of time, the next date will be computed based on when the stream resumes accepting `put!`'s.
 To prevent missing dates, use a non-zero buffer value.

 Note: the initial `Date` is calculated from the time the stream is created.